 - Why is my buttercream yellow?

 Why: It is completely normal, it is its natural color (the color of butter).

 - Add a few drops of white food coloring to lighten it.

 - Or a few drops of lemon juice.

 - Why my buttercream is full of bubbles?

 Why: By whipping it, the air is added to the Swiss meringue buttercream.

 - Just before using it to smooth my cake, work the cream with a soft spatula by spreading it on the sides of the bowl to evacuate the air and obtain an even smoother cream.

-More buttercream frostings recipes
+More frostings recipes

-- Chocolate naked cake
+- Chocolate mascarpone frosting